-When you have been knitting for a while, one of your most prized possessions will no doubt be your collection of knitting patterns.
+Knitting patterns are very important to both experienced knitters and beginners and you will find that when you have been knitting for a while, one of your most prized possessions will no doubt be your pattern collection.

 After 40 years of knitting as you would imagine, my collection is rather large.

-It includes pattern books that I have bought over the years, patterns clipped out of magazines (the patterns in the English Women's Weekly were great), hand written patterns given to me by grandmother, and old pattern books from the 30's, 40's and 50's given to me by people who know I am a keen knitter.
+It includes pattern books that I have bought over the years, patterns clipped out of magazines (the patterns in the English Women's Weekly were great), hand-written patterns which were given to me by grandmother, and old pattern books from the 30's, 40's and 50's given to me by people who know I am a keen knitter.

 And these days my collection also includes printouts of patterns that are available to be downloaded from websites.

-A word of caution about copyright though, there are some enterprising people out there who are scanning old patterns and offering them for sale on ebay and other auctions sites.
+A word of caution about respecting the copyrights of the pattern designers.
+There are some enterprising people out there who are scanning old patterns and offering them for sale on eBay and other auctions sites.